Springe direkt zu Inhalt

 Internationalization

 The Berlin University Alliance has concluded three strategic partnerships: with the University of Melbourne, the University of Singapore, and the University of Oxford.
-In 2020 a Center for Advanced Studies was jointly founded with the University of Oxford.
 The Berlin Center for Global Engagement (BCGE) supports cooperation with the Global South.
-There is also a joint EU liaison office in Brussels.